 A special role in the contamination of wounds plays bacteria (commensal or pathogenic introduced from outside) colonizing the surface of the wound and leading to the formation of the so-called. bacterial biofilm – which is the main obstacle to proper wound healing.

-Biofilm is the combined bacterial microcolony (which may be of various kinds of pathogenic bacteria) forming a multi-layered three-dimensional structure surrounded by extracellular matrix.
+Biofilm is the combined bacterial microcolony (which may consist of various kinds of pathogenic bacteria) forming a multi-layered three-dimensional structure surrounded by extracellular matrix.

-- Protects bacteria and other pathogens against “harmful” for them by external factors as disinfectants, antibiotics and immune cells.
+- Protects bacteria and other pathogens against “harmful”, for them, external factors as disinfectants, antibiotics and immune cells

 - Creates favorable conditions for the continuous proliferation of already settled bacteria and colonization and the development of new bacteria or other pathogens.

 - It affects the spread of infection to neighboring healthy tissue.